JumpiX64/Pong64/README.md

 - On the start screen, a ball bounces on the Pong sprites
 - The ball speeds up after hitting the wall 5 times
 - Uses the Libdragon font
+- A victory screen with a trophy texture

 ## Control Settings
 - Press Start to start the Two-player mode using both controller ports of the N64